amthomas46/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    > Note the `READ_WRITE` string on the page.
 This is the output from reading the `Updateability` property associated with the `ApplicationIntent` option on the target database.
 This can be retrieved using the SQL query `SELECT DATABASEPROPERTYEX(DB_NAME(), "Updateability")`.

 ### Task 2: Update read only connection string

+[AT] This is a 5 minute lab but requires updating the default application setting to be set to ReadWrite instead of ReadOnly and then here they run it locally and then change to ReadOnly to see update.
+May want to add some explanation as well for what is happening.

 In this task, you will enable Read Scale-Out for the `TailspinToys`database, using the `ApplicationIntent` option in the connection string.
 This option dictates whether the connection is routed to the write replica or to a read-only replica.
 Specifically, if the `ApplicationIntent` value is `ReadWrite` (the default value), the connection will be directed to the database’s read-write replica.
 If the `ApplicationIntent` value is `ReadOnly`, the connection is routed to a read-only replica.